sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 * Network - The InfoSec community is small-ish.
 You'll see a lot of the same people at different conferences so go talk to them and start making connections.

 * Stress Management - InfoSec jobs are high stress jobs.
 Recently, BlackHat had 4 different talks at the conference about substance abuse and depression among people with InfoSec jobs.
-To help aleviate some of your anxiety, remember that there will always be bad guys and you can't stop every single one of them.
+To help alleviate some of your anxiety, remember that there will always be bad guys and you can't stop every single one of them.
 Remember also to rely on your team because it's not just you out there.

 **3. Q&A**